Senior Renada Davis homers in the final game of her Wolfpack career

 Throughout his playing and coaching career, Rychcik has produced champions and championships.

-In a 23-year hall-of-fame playing career, Rychcik won three International Softball Congress world championships and two American Softball Association national championships and twice was recognized by the U.S. Olympic Committee as the men's fast-pitch player of the year.
+In a 23-year hall-of-fame playing career, Rychcik won five International Softball Congress world championships and two American Softball Association national championships and twice was recognized by the U.S. Olympic Committee as the men's fast-pitch player of the year.

 He's never had a losing season, overall or in conference play, in his 10 seasons as a head coach.